shivanandiyer/democampaigntracker/README.md

-# Ryde Council AI Chatbot - Campaign Performance Tracker
+# Ryde Council AI Chatbot - Engagement Metrics

-This Streamlit app provides a dashboard for tracking the performance of the Ryde Council AI Chatbot campaign.
+This Streamlit app provides a dashboard for tracking the engagement metrics of the Ryde Council AI Chatbot.

 ## Features